Shreya-Rawat/Bank-Loan-Defaulter-Prediction/README.md

 ### DOMAIN: Finance and Banking

 ### CONTEXT:
 There seems to be no end to bad loans in the country.
-According to the Reserve Bank of India, the overall badloansasof March 2021 stood at INR 8.35 lakh crore, compared to INR 8.96 lakh crore in March 2020.
+According to the Reserve Bank of India, the overall bad loans as of March 2021 stood at INR 8.35 lakh crore, compared to INR 8.96 lakh crore in March 2020.
 Banks run into losses when a customer doesn't pay their loans on time.
-Because of this, every year, bankshavelossesin crores, and this also impacts the country's economic growth to a large extend.
+Because of this, every year, banks have losses in crores, and this also impacts the country's economic growth to a large extend.
-In This is project, we will look at various attributes such as funded amount, term, interest rates, loan amount, balance,etc. to predict if a customer will be a loan defaulter or not.
+In this project, we will look at various attributes such as funded amount, term, interest rates, loan amount, balance,etc. to predict if a customer will be a loan defaulter or not.

 ### PROJECT OBJECTIVE:
-The Goal is to predict if a customer will be a loan defaulter or not based on thegiveninputfeatures such as funded amount, term, interest rate etc.
+The Goal is to predict if a customer will be a loan defaulter or not based on the given input features such as funded amount, term, interest rate etc.

 ### DATASET DESCRIPTION:
-Data set has around 67463 instances and 35 features and includes target column as Loan Status.(1=Defaulter and0=Non Defaulters)
+Data set has around 67463 instances and 35 features and includes target column as Loan Status.(1=Defaulter and 0=Non Defaulters)
 Dataset Source: https://www.kaggle.com/datasets/sachinsarkar/deloitte-hackathon

 ### ATTRIBUTES: